waiwera/waiwera/doc/user/setup_sources.rst

 In many cases, it is necessary to simulate sources with flow rates (and possibly enthalpies, for injection) that vary with time.
 To do this, a variety of different "source controls" may be added to a source, depending on what type of time variation is needed.

 These may be straight-forward controls in which the time variation is simply prescribed, or dynamic controls which vary flow rates in response to fluid conditions in the cell, or other factors.
-Most types of controls may be combined together to simulate more complex source behaviour.
+Most types of controls may be combined together to simulate more complex source behaviour (see :ref:`combining_source_controls`).

 Tables
 ------